 Close, supportive relationships between residents and practice teams are a hallmark of training at the FMI.

 The FMI has extended office hours to accommodate patients who are reluctant to lose time from work, as well as to encourage primary care utilization for acute, non-urgent illness or injury.
 The general hours of operation are Mon-Thurs 8 AM to 8 PM, Fri 8 AM to 5 PM, and Sat 8:30 AM to noon.
-An advanced access scheduling system allows patients to be seen within 48 hours of their request.
+An open access scheduling system allows patients to be seen within 48 hours of their request.